akashadhikari/100-days-of-django-archived/logs.md

 - Initialized Breathing Ktm web app for Django and Deep Learning integration.

 **Thoughts** : Yay!
 [Talk to u later](https://github.com/akashadhikari/talk-to-u-later) is here!
 You can send delayed Fb messages with it.
 Enjoy!

+## Day 29: August 10, 2018

+**Today's Progress** :
+- Django app and Deep Learning models integration.
+- Re-modified directory structure for Breathing Ktm web app.

+**Thoughts** : We are integrating Django with deep learning and analytics for Breathing Ktm project.
+This is going to be fun!